The Chern-Gauss-Bonnet formula for singular non-compact four-dimensional manifolds: Acknowledgements

 \section{Acknowledgements}

-Parts of this work were carried out during two visits of the second author at Queen Mary University of London.
+Parts of this work were carried out during two visits of HN at Queen Mary University of London.
 He would like to thank the university for its hospitality.
-These visits have been financially supported by the first author's Research in Pairs Grant from the London Mathematical Society as well as the second author's AK Head Travelling Scholarship from the Australian Academy of Science.
+These visits have been financially supported by RB's Research in Pairs Grant from the London Mathematical Society as well as HN's AK Head Travelling Scholarship from the Australian Academy of Science.
+RB would also like to thank the EPSRC for partially funding his research under grant number EP/M011224/1.

 \makeatletter \@listi{ \itemsep=0pt \parsep=1pt \topsep=1pt} \makeatother {\fontsize{10}{11}\selectfont